Nonlinear Causality in Time Series Networks: With Application to Motor Imagery vs Execution: Analysis of Motor Imagery vs Execution EEG Data

+Each subject repeated the relevant task (i.e., task1: OC of BHs/BF, task2: imagery OC of BHs/BF) 3 times (i.e., runs).
+Within these three task-oriented runs, they performed each motor execution/imagery motion (i.e., BHs, BF) approximately 23 times in total.
+Each epoch contains about 4 seconds (i.e., 640 observations).
 For each task, 23 test results were combined following \cite{becker1994combining} to determine the presence of threshold non-linearity in the task for each subject.
 The method for inferring connectivity for a channel pair, called \textit{TAR4C}, is described in Chapter \ref{sec:meth}.
 In the application step, we focused on two index metrics to summarize connectivity results for all subjects.